 Even outside of the project and joint venture areas, many of Gil’s transactions have developed and established precedents for current financial products, including early derivatives and securitization models, pioneering production payment and equipment trust products, leasing and synthetic leasing products employing unusual assets and addressing unique overseas legal regimes, equity monetization products and other products providing clients customized access to capital markets that were previously unavailable.
 Because of his significant experience in such products and his knowledge of the industries, Gil has also successfully assisted clients in prominent workouts, restructurings and bankruptcies, both in the U.S. and in emerging markets.

 Gil served as the Editor of Project Finance Monthly from 1991-2001.
 He served as a member of the Board of Editors of Euromoney's Project Finance from 1992-2003 and as a member of the Board of Advisors to the Institute for Infrastructure Finance from 1995-1997.
 He is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory and was recognized as a leading attorney in the Banking Finance and Transactional Expert Guide by Euromoney Institutional Investor PLC in 2015.
+Gil was also recognized in the 2016 edition of Latin Lawyer 250, Law Business Research Ltd.

 Professional and Community Activities